mvolkmann/MyUnixEnv/notes/Go01-Overview.md

 including implementing REST services.

-The primary Go compiler and runtime are implemented in a combination of Go and assembler.
+The primary Go compiler and runtime are implemented in a combination of Go and assembly.

 ## Go Lineage